natiapa/frello-frontend/README.md

 - Node.js installed on your machine.
 - A package manager like npm or yarn.

+## Technologies and Libraries Used

+- React
+- Redux
+- SCSS for styling
+- Socket.IO for real-time updates
+- Axios for API requests
+- Vite for fast development
+- Date pickers: `react-datepicker`, `react-day-picker`
+- `styled-components` for component-level styling
+- `react-beautiful-dnd` for drag-and-drop functionality
+-
 ### Installation

 1. Clone the repository: